virajparikh/RailStocks/README.md

 User Experience
 -
-1. When I come to the RailStocks site for the first time, I will see buttons to:
+1. When you go to the RailStocks site for the first time, you will see buttons to:
 -
 - Register for RailStocks
 - Log into RailStocks